EJcoding/DataAngelo/README.md

 - To use a different LLM/model, change the `MODEL_NAME` in [`backend/api.py`](backend/api.py).
 - To add more database types, update the dropdown in [`frontend/src/App.jsx`](frontend/src/App.jsx).

-## License

-MIT License

----

-*Craft your database with the precision of Michelangelo# DataAngelo